M17-Project/cs7000-wiki/m17/flashing_openrtx.md

 17. Click on the `Upgrade` button.

-18. You will receive another dialog box warning you that the radio is in DFU mode and DfuseDemo cannot determine if the file is correct for the device.
+18. You will receive another dialog box warning you that the radio is in DFU mode and DfuSeDemo cannot determine if the file is correct for the device.
 This is normal, click on `Yes` to proceed.

 Click on `Yes`